 This is a powerful app that restores the system even if someone accidentally deletes the operating system as a whole.
 This app comes pre-installed with the Linux distro, and it is the ultimate recovery tool.
 For users who mess around with their system often, the Timeshift app is a must for them.
 Timeshift is easy to use, and you can take a snapshot of the entire system, which helps to restore that snapshot if something goes wrong with the system.
 Timeshift automatically makes daily and weekly backups of the system, which is a bonus.
-You can make the backup of the operating system with its drivers and all the apps used regularly with Timeshift, and then forget worrying about what happens to the system.
-System restore is a must for all operating systems, so TimeShift has made to take a position in our must-have applications for Linux.
+You can back up the operating system with its drivers and all the apps used regularly with Timeshift and then forget worrying about what happens to the system.
+System restore is a must for all operating systems, so TimeShift has taken a position in our must-have applications for Linux.

 #8.
 Gnome Tweak Tool– Gnome Desktop Modifier

-The Gnome tweak tool is a must if you are running a Gnome desktop environment.
+The Gnome tweak tool is a must if you run a Gnome desktop environment.
 This tweaking tool is extremely powerful and gives various options that can change the basic working of desktops.
 For example, it allows you to modify fonts, change keyboard and mouse behavior, and change theme icons.
-And, the top bar can also be changed with this tool.
+And the top bar can also be changed with this tool.

 #9.
 Synaptic– Package Manager

 Synaptic is a software package manager that can be installed on Ubuntu.
-Ubuntu is a desktop operating system and one of the Linux super secure distro.
-Synaptic is a powerful, old-fashioned tool that installs packages workflow.
+Ubuntu is a desktop operating system and one of the Linux super secure distros.
+Synaptic is a powerful, old-fashioned tool that installs package workflow.
 They can also find and fix broken packages with a single click.

 #10.
 NitroShare- Data Transfer Application